psa/storm-crawler-wiki/Configuration.md

 You can use `-conf <path_to_config_file>` more than once on the command line, which allows to separate the configuration files for instance between the generic configuration and the configuration of a specific resources.

-In local mode if you want to use Maven to compile & run the out-of-the-box sample `CrawlTopology` this is achived by the following Maven call:
+In local mode if you want to use Maven to compile & run the out-of-the-box sample `CrawlTopology` this is achieved by the following Maven call:
 ```bash
 cd core
 mvn clean compile exec:java -Dstorm.topology=com.digitalpebble.storm.crawler.CrawlTopology -Dexec.args="-conf crawler-conf.yaml -local"